 Digital Common Sense: New Survey Shows Americans Want a Better Privacy Balance

-A new poll we’re releasing today show it’s not just the Supreme Court that wants the right balance between public safety and the privacy concerns of technology users.
+A new poll we’re releasing today shows it’s not just the Supreme Court that wants the right balance between public safety and the privacy concerns of technology users.
 The American public wants this as well.

 Since the Supreme Court’s decision in the Riley case last month, I’ve been blogging about the historic importance of its unanimous view that police need a warrant to search someone’s cell phone.
 The decision shifted the scales of justice in a profound way, in part because the Court noted that phones today are often a gateway to the email and pictures we now store in the cloud, and these deserve the same Constitutional protection we’ve traditionally had for things kept in our homes.